Community Herbalism Course

 • A full year of support via email from Amber, Clinical Herbalist, Nutritionist & Apothecary Manager for personal and course-based herbal inquiries.

-• The opportunity to create and share a capstone project on an herbal topic of your choice.
+• The opportunity to create and share a final project on an herbal topic of your choice.

 • Certificate of Completion of 100 hours in Community Herbalism.